 Raffaele: This road is very, very old.
 It is about 750 years old.

 Rick: 750 years?

 Raffaele: Yes.
-For make this road makes about 150 years from Sorrento down to Salerno.
+For make this road it takes about 150 years from Sorrento down to Salerno.

 The village is squished into a ravine, with narrow pedestrian-only alleys that cascade down to the harbor.
 The "skyline" looks like it did a century ago — strict building codes prevent modern structures.
 The town's shallow rooftop domes are filled with sand.
-These provide insulation — cool in summer and warm in winter.
+These provide insulation — cool in the summer…warm in the winter.

 There's really no way to avoid the climbs that come with this staggering scenery.
 To save a few steps, I enjoy the efficiency of having a cell phone on the road.
 You can buy a cheap one here or bring one that works in Europe from home.
 I'm ready to head on and Raffaele said to just give him a call to be picked up.

 Many of the best Amalfi Coast views are just south of Positano.
 You'll see several medieval watch-towers built to warn of Turkish or Saracen pirate attacks.